mjstealey/irods-galera-scripts/INSTALL.md

     Context:	""
     ```

-2. Delete the demoResc resource from any of the nodes and the change will effect all nodes
+2. Delete the demoResc resource **ONLY ONCE** from any of the nodes and the change will effect all nodes

     ```
     $ iadmin rmresc demoResc
     ```

 3. Replace **demoResc** with the new default resource name where appropriate.
-This is typically in the `/etc/irods/server_config.json`, `/etc/irods/core.re` and `/var/lib/irods/.irods/irods_environment.json` files.
+This is typically in:

+-  `/etc/irods/server_config.json` - 1 instance
+-  `/etc/irods/core.re`- 2 instances
+-  `/var/lib/irods/.irods/irods_environment.json` - 1 instance
 - Modifications will take effect immediately without requiring a restart of the server

 ---